 All surplus from sales of the bags are donated to causes that drive sustainable development, within environmental or social issues.
 The member companies in One Bag Habit decide themselves to what cause the surplus is donated and annually report the result, on their website and/or in their annual report.
 Lindex donates the surplus from the sold bags to for example WaterAid and our joint project.

 The sum from the first seven months in Sweden (June 1 – December 31, 2017) was 280 000 euro.
-This money is donated to the Swedish research program STEPS and the international organization WaterAid.
+This money was donated to the Swedish research program STEPS and the international organisation WaterAid.